 The filter window features an X/Y axis for the low-pass filter’s cut-off frequency (X-axis) and resonance (Y-axis) with a list on the left of active loops available for routing through the filter.
 A single loop, some loops or all of the loops can be selected for routing through the filter.
 You can also route the solo pad for filtering by turning on the PAD FILTER button.

 On iPad, in the centre of the screen you will see three options: LOOPS / PADS / BOTH.
 By selecting the LOOPS buttons your finger drags will only control the cutoff/resonance of the loops filter, while leaving the pads filter alone.
 Select PADS, only the pads filter is changed, and pressing both will link both filter’s parameters together.
 The green blob is for the loops and the blue blob is for the pads.

-To add a new instrument loop to the playing selection simply drag it from the instrument panel on the left of the window as mentioned above.
+To add a new instrument loop to the playing selection simply drag it (or double-tap it) from the instrument panel on the left of the window as mentioned above.

 LOOP VOLUME – Adjust the volume of the loop playback.